-In the FY 2020 application cycle, AMS received 206 applications and was able to fund 49 (24%) of the applications.
-However, AMS expects to award funding to more projects in FY2021 given the increased funding amount.
-To be competitive, applications must meet all program requirements, be of high quality, and satisfy a match of either 10% or 25% dependent on the award funding source.
+In the FY 2022 application cycle, AMS funded 55 (40%) of the 136 applications received.

+To be competitive, applications must meet all program standards, be of high quality, and include a 25% match requirement.
 All applications will undergo review according to merit and customary evaluation procedures.
-Ultimate project funding will be determined based on aggregate ranking.
 This announcement provides information regarding eligibility criteria for applicants and projects, details on match funding, and the application forms and instructions needed to apply for an award.

-AMS encourages applications that benefit smaller farms and ranches, new and beginning farmers and ranchers, socially disadvantaged producers, veteran producers, and/or underserved communities.
+AMS encourages applications that benefit smaller farms and ranches, new and beginning farmers and ranchers, underserved producers, veteran producers, and/or underserved communities.
 For grants intending to serve these entities, applicants should engage and involve those beneficiaries when developing projects and applications.